xbeat/Machine-Learning/README.md

 Distributed model training is a technique used to train machine learning models across multiple devices or machines.
 This approach is particularly useful for large datasets or complex models that would be time-consuming or impossible to train on a single device.
 TensorFlow, a popular open-source machine learning framework, provides robust support for distributed training.

+## Understanding Machine Learning Distances

+Euclidean Distance Implementation

+The Euclidean distance represents the straight-line distance between two points in n-dimensional space.
+It's calculated as the square root of the sum of squared differences between corresponding elements.
+This metric is fundamental in k-means clustering and KNN algorithms.

 ## Transforming Language AI with LangGraph

 Introduction to LangGraph Architecture